-But though Yankovic can turn miserly habits into laughs, the real downside of extreme cheapness is hardly amusing: Savings experts say that holding your purse strings too tightly can lead to a lower quality of life and may negatively affect your relationships with others.
+Weird Al Yankovic can turn these miserly habits into laughs, but the reality of extreme cheapness is hardly amusing.
+Savings experts say that holding your purse strings too tightly can lead to a lower quality of life and may negatively affect your relationships.

-Aries Jimenez, director of business development for San Diego Wealth Management, adds that being cheap isn't necessarily a virtue.
+Being cheap isn't necessarily a virtue according to Aries Jimenez, director of business development for San Diego Wealth Management:

-The line between frugality and cheapness is often thin, however, and if you find yourself doing any of the following things, you may have crossed it.
+The line between frugality and cheapness can be thin, however -- and if you find yourself doing any of the following things, you may have crossed it:

 The movie theater clearly states no outside food, yet you sneak in water bottles and boxes of candy.
 You invite yourself to the wedding reception buffet even though you don't know the bride or groom.
-You say your 6-year old is actually 5 so you get the discounted rate.
+You say your six-year old is actually five so you get the discounted rate.

-Sometimes, in their zeal to save a buck, individuals go from breaking rules to breaking the law.
-They may "borrow" their neighbor's WiFi, watch pirated movies online or even cheat on their taxes.
+Sometimes, in their zeal to save a buck, individuals go from breaking the rules to breaking the law.
+They may borrow their neighbor's WiFi, watch pirated movies online or even cheat on their taxes.

-These things not only mean your cheap, but they can also -- particularly in the case of cheating on your taxes -- do more to harm your finances than help them.
+These things not only mean you are cheap, but they can also -- particularly in the case of cheating on your taxes -- do more to harm your finances than help them.

 "When you ask artists, performers, writers, and musicians to work for free -- or for some supposed exposure -- you're not acknowledging years of practice and skill-building which has led to their talents," says Elledge.